-8. Term The Term shall commence on 11 th October 2021 and the Expiry Date shall be 12 th November 2021 unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
-9. Charges The Charges for the Deliverables shall be as set out below in Annex 3 10.
-Payment All invoices must be sent, quoting a valid purchase order number (PO Number), 10] Working Days of receipt of your countersigned copy of this letter, we will send you a unique PO Number.
+8. Term The Term shall commence on 27th September 2021 and the Expiry Date shall be 27th January 2022 , unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
+The Buyer may extend the Contract for a period of up to [6 months] by giving not less than [10 Working Days'] notice in writing to the Supplier prior to the Expiry Date.
+The terms and conditions of the Contract shall apply throughout any such extended period.
+9. Charges The Charges for the Deliverables shall be as set out in Annex 3 as per the Supplier's tender dated 31st August 2021.
+10. Payment countersigned copy of this letter, we will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.
 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, PO Number item number (if applicable) and the details (name and telephone number) of your Buyer contact (i.e. Contract Manager).
 Non-compliant invoices will be sent back to you, which may lead to a delay in payment.
+If you have a query regarding an outstanding payment please contact our Accounts Payable section either by email to for and on behalf of the Buyer Name: ness Unit Director, Policy & Research Name: Commercial Directorate DHSC Date: 26 th September 2021 Date: 28 th September 2021 Signature: Signature